 The slide board is a repetitive hip abductor and converse hip adductor movement.
 A focused effort on the hip abductors and adductors provides amazing foundational stability for strength and stability – which leads to great legs and injury prevention.

 Now time for the gratuitous ab shot

 Can the slide board get you abs like this?
 Well, the answer is yes…I guess.
-But please, remember that you are much more likely to find those hidden pockets of muscle with a diet focus complimented with an exercise routine.
+But please, remember that you are much more likely to find those hidden pockets of muscle with a diet focus complemented with an exercise routine.
 You can find some of those helpful articles here, here and here if you would like.

 Now, what the slide board can do is give you the exercise routine I talked about above.
-Not only does the side-to-side slide help with core and torso stability, but you will also be able to use to board for planks, v-ups and many other core focused exercises.
+Not only does the side-to-side slide help with core and torso stability, but you will also be able to use to board for planks, v-ups, and many other core-focused exercises.

 At Home Training – Exercise Programs